nwn-dotnet/NWN.Core/README.md

 NWN.Core exposes the base game functions by sorting them into static classes, and does not include object wrappers/enums or utilize other C# features.

-It can serve both as a primary tool in its own right for simpler setups and as a base for more elegant or abstract solutions.
+It is mainly intended to be consumed by other libraries for more elegant and abstracted solutions, but can be configured with a minimal wrapper for simple applications.

 ## Getting started ##
-Before getting started, you will need to install .NET 5 or greater.
+Before getting started, you will need to install .NET 8 or greater.
 Installation instructions can be found [here](https://docs.microsoft.com/en-au/dotnet/core/install/linux).

 1. Create a new C# project and add NWN.Core using [nuget](https://www.nuget.org/packages/NWN.Core).
 You can do this via the command line by opening the project directory, and running `dotnet add package NWN.Core`.